Canada expects end to Boeing 737 MAX flight ban in January, approves design changes

 The regulators are giving pilots leeway to stop a noisy “stick shaker” alarm from vibrating based on faulty sensor information, halting a distraction thought to have added to the workloads of the crews involved in the crashes.

-Reporting By Allison Lampert in Montreal and Jamie Freed in Sydney; Editing by Saumyadeb Chakrabarty, Chizu Nomiyama and Alexandra Hudson
+Reporting By Allison Lampert in Montreal and Jamie Freed in Sydney.
+Additional reporting by David Ljunggren in Ottawa; Editing by Saumyadeb Chakrabarty, Chizu Nomiyama, Alexandra Hudson and Andrea Ricci

 Our Standards: The Thomson Reuters Trust Principles.